CTURobotics/robotics_labs/docs/lab02.md

 ## URDF
-Your goal is to create an URDF file named `robot_hw.urdf` with a description of spatial robot with 3 DoF.
+Your goal is to create an URDF file `exercises/lab02/robot_hw.urdf` with a description of spatial robot with 3 DoF.
 The robot is made of the following links and joints:
  - a cuboid base,
  - prismatic joint in Y axis direction between the cuboid base and the following link,
  - fictional link without geometry for connecting two joints
  - revolute joint around Z axis between the prismatic joint and the following link,
  - cylinder link placed atop the cuboid base,
- - sphere link placed atop the cylinder link
+ - sphere link placed atop the cylinder link (connected to previous link by fixed joint),
  - revolute joint around X axis between the sphere link and the following link,
  - cylinder link connected to the sphere via aforementioned joint.